-Training needs are summarized in the Training Matrix.
-This plan is updated regularly.
+Training needs are summarized in our Learning Management System.
+The training plans are updated regularly.
 The employee's performance review is also used to identify specific individual training as well as evaluate effectiveness of actions taken to satisfy competency needs.

-Formal training records are maintained by the Organizational Development and Training section of the Human Resources Department, including proof of certification for special processes, as applicable.
+Formal training records are maintained in the Learning Management System by the Technical training coordinator and the Human Resources Department, including proof of certification for special processes, as applicable.
 Additional documented education and experience records are maintained in the employee personnel files.